Summary

 How do I know if it's my space or just stress?

 A useful check: notice whether the feeling shifts when you leave the home.
 If you feel markedly clearer, lighter, or more focused outside the space, the environment is likely contributing.
 Stress and spatial patterns often interact, but they operate differently.
 A home that does not support you amplifies stress and slows recovery.
-The Energy Audit is built to help you name which block is most active so you can stop guessing and direct your attention toward one targeted change.

 What is an energy block in a home?

 An energy block is a spatial pattern, pressure point, or environmental mismatch that produces a persistent feeling of fatigue, tension, scatter, or stagnation.
 It is not always visible.
 It might be a room configuration, a lighting condition, a cluster of unfinished items, or a blocked entry point.
 Unlike clutter, energy blocks do not resolve through tidying alone.
 They require identifying the specific pattern and applying a targeted shift in the right area of the space.
+That level of accuracy requires a proper compass-based assessment of your home.

 What happens on an Exploration Call?